integreat-io/map-transform/README.md

 MapTransform will treat `undefined` as a value that is not set, and so a transform object will not be applied to it.
-So if an `undefined` value meets a transform object, it will produce `undefined`, regardsless of the shape of the transform object.
+So if an `undefined` value meets a transform object, it will produce `undefined`, regardless of the shape of the transform object.

 This is not the case for `null`, though.
 MapTransform treats `null` as a value, an intended nothing, and will apply a transform object to it, even though it will most likely produce nothing but default values.
-To change this behavior, set `mutateNull: false` on the `options` object passed to MapTransform.
-This will essentially make MapTransform treat `null` the same way as `undefined` when it comes to the transform object.
+To change this behavior, set `noneValues: [undefined, null]` on the `options` object passed to MapTransform.
+This will essentially make MapTransform treat `null` the same way as `undefined` when it meets to the transform object.

+The example above sets `undefined` and `null` as none-values, but you could in principle set any primitive values here.

 #### Directional transform objects